MicrosoftDocs/entra-docs/docs/identity/authentication/concept-authentication-external-method-provider.md

 ## Custom controls and external authentication methods

-In Entra ID, external authentication methods and custom controls can operate in parallel while customers are prepared for and migrate to external authentication methods.
+In Entra ID, external authentication methods and Conditional Access custom controls can operate in parallel while customers prepare for and migrate to external authentication methods.

 Customers that are currently using an integration with an external provider via custom controls can continue to use the custom control and any configured Conditional Access policies to manage their authentication requirements for resources.
 Admins are recommended to create parallel set of Conditional Access policies during this migration period: